dan-singer/dark-ue4/README.md

 ![Maze](media/dark-maze.jpg)

 ## Goal
-The goal of this game is reach the cone of light and escape darkness before the darkness consumes you.
+The goal of this game is reach the cone of light and escape darkness before it consumes you.